 Consequences of Negligent Hiring in Kentucky

-In 2016, there were 256,094 vehicles involved in collisions in Kentucky.
-Nearly four percent of those accidents involved trucks.
-As a result of those truck accidents, 97 individuals lost their lives and thousands were injured.
+In 2020, there were 178,214 vehicles involved in crashes in Kentucky.
+Nearly 5% of those accidents involved trucks.
 It’s likely that many of those accidents resulted from truck driver errors that could have been prevented if they had been trained properly or never hired in the first place.

 If you’ve been in a truck accident, there may be multiple parties you can hold accountable for their negligence.
 When dealing with a trucking company and their lawyers, it may be a good idea for you to seek your own legal representation.